ashwinreddy/blog/_notes/Public/Concepts/Meaningness.md

 * _All Things Shining: Reading the Western Classics to Find Meaning in a Secular Age_
 * _Meanings of life_ by Roy F. Baumeister
-* The Meaning of It All: Thoughts of a Citizen-Scientist